ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 ### 8. Compatibility and Migration

-- Existing `ftp:Listener` and `onFileChange` continue to work as-is.
+- **Backward compatible today**: Services using onFileChange continue to work without modification.
+- **Deprecation in effect**: onFileChange is deprecated; the compiler surfaces warnings and it will be removed in a future major release.
-- Services can adopt the new content callbacks incrementally by adding one of the allowed signatures for the formats they need.
+- **Incremental adoption**: You can add any of the new content callbacks (onFile, onFileText, onFileJson, onFileXml, onFileCsv) only for the formats you need.
+- **Simpler handling**: New callbacks deliver already-fetched (and, where applicable, parsed) content—no manual caller->get(...) or parsing required.
+- **Clear separation of concerns**: File additions are handled by the content callbacks; deletions are handled by onFileDeleted in a dedicated method.
+- **Mutual exclusivity**: onFileChange must not coexist with the new content callbacks or onFileDeleted in the same service.
+- **Migration at your pace**: Replace onFileChange with the relevant content callback(s) and add onFileDeleted for removals when you’re ready; no other code changes are required.

 ## Risks and Assumptions